bufbuild-ru/docs/docs/protovalidate/quickstart/bufstream/index.md

 # Using Protovalidate in Kafka with Bufstream

-This tutorial shows how to add Protovalidate to a Go streaming application powered by [Bufstream](../../../bufstream/):
+This quickstart shows how to add Protovalidate to a Go streaming application powered by [Bufstream](../../../bufstream/):

 1. Adding the Protovalidate dependency.
 2. Annotating Protobuf files.